A proposal is a written offer to solve a technical problem

 if applicable; and finally, a conclusion.
 But it does

-not follow that these items must constitute the main
+not follow that these items must constitute the main divisions

-these items must always appear in the order listed above.
+must always appear in the order listed above.

 In a given situation, for example, it might be critically

-important to place the list of items and services to
+important to place the list of items and services to be

-of importance; but this placement would be strategically
+importance; but this placement would be strategically

 desirable only if the customer is primarily interested